Code-SameerKhan/Employee-resignation-prediction/README.md

 By employing the GridSearchCV on the above classifying algorithms we conclude-

-Decision Tree classifier to be optimum with 90.62% accuracy
+SVC of support vector machine to be optimum with 95% accuracy

+# User Interface

+* Creating a user interface lets new users to visualize practical application of a machine learning model.
+* This WebApp is based on open source app framework called Streamlit.
+* More about this framework [Here](https://streamlit.io/)
+* Here is demo of the API
 ![Demo](visuals/employee-demo.gif)

 # Built with